MT5 Volatility Index Indicator Guide: V75 & Forex Trading

 Q&A Section

-No, MetaTrader 5 doesn’t come with a native VIX-style indicator out of the box.
-If you’re looking for something similar, you’ll need to grab a custom indicator from the MQL5 Marketplace or use scripts made by the community.
-These tools typically calculate volatility from price data using things like ATR, standard deviation, or range expansion models.
+Q: Does MT5 have a built-in volatility index indicator?
+No, MetaTrader 5 doesn't come with a native VIX-style indicator out of the box.
+You'll need to grab a custom indicator from the MQL5 Marketplace or use community scripts.
+These tools calculate volatility from price data using ATR, standard deviation, or range expansion models.

-For V75, I’ve seen good results with hybrid indicators that blend trend detection with ATR-based volatility readings.
-The Volatility 75 Trend indicator on MQL5 is a popular example — it’s optimized for the M1, M5, and M15 timeframes and gives multi-criteria signals specifically tuned for synthetic indices like V75.
+Q: What's the best MT5 indicator for trading the Volatility 75 Index?
+For V75, I've seen solid results with hybrid indicators that blend trend detection with ATR-based volatility readings.
+The Volatility 75 Trend indicator on MQL5 is a popular example — it's optimized for M1, M5, and M15 timeframes and gives multi-criteria signals tuned for synthetic indices.
 For an alternative perspective on indicator selection, see our guide on the Best Fair Value Gap Indicator for trading market imbalances.

-Yes, most custom volatility indicators are asset-class agnostic — they just read price data and calculate volatility from it, regardless of whether you’re looking at forex, stocks, or crypto.
-That said, you might need to tweak the settings a bit.
-A slow-moving forex pair will behave differently than a fast synthetic index like V75, so the same indicator may need different period adjustments to work well.
+Q: Can one MT5 volatility indicator work across forex, indices, and crypto?
+Yes, most custom volatility indicators are asset-class agnostic — they just read price data.
+That said, you'll probably need to tweak the settings.
+A slow-moving forex pair like EUR/GBP behaves differently than a fast synthetic index like V75, so the same indicator may need different period adjustments.

-Instead of using fixed pip-based stops, try basing your stop-loss on ATR.
-A common approach is to place your stop 1.5 to 2 times the ATR away from your entry price.
-That way, the stop adapts to current market noise and protects you from moves that are proportional to how volatile the market actually is.
+Q: How do I set stop-losses using a volatility indicator?
+Instead of fixed pip stops, try basing your stop-loss on ATR.
+A common approach: place your stop 1.5 to 2 times the ATR away from your entry.
+That way the stop adapts to current noise and protects you from moves proportional to how volatile the market actually is.

-No, they’re completely different things.
-The Volatility 75 Index (often called V75) is a synthetic index offered by brokers like Deriv.
-It’s algorithmically generated with a fixed 75% volatility setting and has nothing to do with real-world companies, S&P 500 options, or economic events.
-The CBOE VIX, on the other hand, measures expected volatility of the S&P 500 based on real options pricing data.
-So, one is a synthetic product, the other is a real-world market gauge.
+Q: Is the Volatility 75 Index the same as the CBOE VIX?
+No, they're completely different.
+V75 is a synthetic, algorithmically generated index offered by brokers like Deriv, with a fixed 75% volatility setting.
+The CBOE VIX measures expected volatility of the S&P 500 based on real options pricing.
+One is a synthetic product; the other is a real-world market gauge.

 Next Steps: Take Action on Your Volatility Trading Setup